Catalogue: Traditional Program:

 |316||Quantitative Chemical Analysis (4).
 Prereq: CHE 111-112, 113-114.

-A study of the quantitative aspects of acid-base, solubility, and oxidation-reduction equilibria.
-An introduction to chemical instrumentation using colorimetric, and potentiometric analysis.
-Statistical methods of data analysis using spreadsheats are also covered.
+A study of the quantitative aspects of analytical chemistry and biochemistry including acid-base, solubility, oxidation-reduction,andcomplexation equilibria with emphasis in chemical titratimetric, gravimetric analysis, potentiometric analysis.
+Students are introduced to instrumental analysis and chemical separations.
+Statistical methods of data analysis are also covered.
+This is a laboratory intensive course.
 (Lecture 2, Lab 2)

 |321||Physical Chemistry: Chemical Thermodynamics & Kinetics (4).
 Prereq: CHE 214 (may be taken concurrently), PHY 241-242, PHY 243-244 (may be taken concurrently) and MAT 207.